 We are asking for data in the following categories:

-Please remember to review your own privacy notice issued to staff when you collect data from them to make sure it allows forsharing of anonymised data.
+Please remember to review your own privacy notice issued to staff when you collect data from them to make sure it allows for sharing of anonymised data.
 You may wish to reiterate to them that no individual’s names are shared with The RACE Report.

 If you have already collected data you plan to submit, please review your organisations’ privacy notices that may have been issued when you collected data from your staff to ensure they allow for sharing of anonymised data.

-It’s also important to make your staff aware that whilst they personally will never be named, your organisation's name and the aggregated data for all staff/different categories of staff will be published on your organisation's transaprency card if you meet the relevant criteria for 30 or more employees.
+It’s also important to make your staff aware that whilst they personally will never be named, your organisation's name and the aggregated data for all staff/different categories of staff will be published on your organisation's transparency card if you meet the relevant criteria for 30 or more employees.

 We have developed a staff survey template to enable organisations that don’t currently collect diversity data from their staff (or do collect it but not to the definitions of the standardised reporting protocol that we have developed through The RACE Report), to do so.
 To use this template, please download the template and use the questions to amend existing surveys you may have, or to create a new one.
-You can also use our Microsoft Forms template if you wish.

 No, we only need you to report on staff based in the UK.
 If you have staff that work for your organisation from overseas, please do not include these members of staff in your data.

 The data should be compiled and submitted to The RACE Report by a member of staff who leads on HR and / or equality, diversity and inclusion for your organisation.
+The data platform used for submissions from 2026 onwards allows organisations to create multiple accounts (one admin, and multiple users) who can all support the process of submitting data through the platform.
+You can find guidance on how to do this in our data platform submission guide.

 The RACE Report data collection form is divided into three areas:

-Participating organisations will be able to review the data to be published and provide feedback prior to its publication in February 2025.
+Participating organisations will be able to review the data to be published and provide feedback prior to its publication in February 2027.
 We will hold feedback sessions at various points in the reporting and publication process to enable this.

 We are use a cut off of less than 30 staff to define a small organisation.
 The figure of 30 staff has been chosen as this is a commonly used ‘rule of thumb’ for a sample size in statistical analysis.
 The table below outlines how data submitted by organisations with fewer than 30 staff members (headcount) will be published.